-- We do not fire a shot heard 'round the world but we shall light the lamp of hope in millions of homes across this land in which there has been no hope before. - 2.
-And that light from the renewed American Revolution will again become a beacon of hope for all those in the world who seek freedom and opportunity.
+- l.
+We do not fire a shot heard 'round the world but we shall light the lamp of hope in millions of homes across this land in which there has been no hope before. - 2.
+And that great light shining out from America will again become a beacon of hope for all those in the world who seek freedom and opportunity.